-Capital assets purchased or constructed are carried at historical cost.
-Constructed costs include labor, materials and construction period interest expense (net of interest income, where applicable).
-The capitalization threshold is \$5,000.
-Contributed assets are stated at estimated acquisition value at the time received by the District.
+Capital assets purchased or constructed by the District are recorded at cost.
+Donated capital assets are recorded at actual or estimated acquisition value as of the date received.
+The District has a capitalization threshold of \$5,000.
 Land and construction in progress are not depreciated.
 Depreciation on the other assets is calculated on the straight-line method over the following estimated useful lives of the assets: